The Two-Minute Rule: Stop Procrastinating With One Simple Habit

 Allen’s reasoning:

-“The rationale for the two-minute rule is that it’s more or less the point at which it starts taking longer to store and track an item than to deal with it the first time it’s processed.”
+“The rationale for the two-minute rule is that it’s more or less the point where it starts taking longer to store and track an item than to deal with it the first time it’s in your hands.”

 The rule is a decision heuristic, not a philosophy.
 It operates at a specific step in a specific workflow: when you are processing captured items, if the next action requires less than two minutes, execute it immediately rather than adding it to a list for later.